hindutva/hindutva.github.io/content/main/social-cultivation/dharma/aashrama/advice/k_to_men.md

 title = "K to men"
 +++

+## Intro
-Title: Marriage advice for Hindu snAtaka-s
+- Title: Marriage advice for Hindu snAtaka-s
+- Background of author: practicing gRhya ritualist and gRhastha; engineer and scholar.

 ## Mate selection